Our people

 The General Practitioners’ Asthma Group was formed in the early 1990s, soon after the National Asthma Council was established.
 From 2008-2016, it also acted as the GP advisory group of the Lung Foundation Australia.

-Revamped and re-named in 2018, the General Practitioners Asthma Advisory Group (GPAAG) principally aims to provide expertise and advice from the GP perspective to help the NAC meet its objectives.
+The General Practitioners Asthma Advisory Group (GPAAG) principally aims to provide expertise and advice from the GP perspective to help the NAC meet its objectives.
 The purpose is to maintain the relevance, accuracy and impact of the NAC’s work and to facilitate engagement between the NAC and key stakeholders in general practice.

 GPAAG welcomes expressions of interest and input.
 Please contact [email protected]